-The economic downfall of the Great Depression affected many families.
-They had to learn how to live on less and still provide for their families.
 These frugal living tips from the Great Depression can help many families in today’s day and age save more money and be less wasteful.

 F. Scott Fitzgerald highlights the era of the “roaring twenties” in his popular novel, “The Great Gatsby.”
 Those who read the book or saw Jay Gatsby brought to life on screen by Leonardo DiCaprio (2013 movie) or Robert Redford (1974 movie), could see that it was a time of great prosperity.